U of R researcher receives federal funding to help curb textile and clothing waste.

 “For example, Dr. Ng, in developing a better model for sustainable clothing and fabric, is directly responding to UN SDG 12 – Responsible Consumption and Production,” says Yost.
 “Our scholars are committed to conducting research that supports our collective health, well-being, and environment.
 Through their work, they are helping to ensure a more sustainable and healthy society.”

-The following University of Regina researchers also received NSERC funding as part of the federal announcement:
+The following University of Regina researchers also received NSERC funding as part of this 2023 federal announcement:

 Discovery Grants: